joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 6. For each type of input, what are the possible values?
 7. For each combination of state and interaction, what is the expected outcome (including all dimensions)?

+**Worked example**
 To demonstrate the model and the process, I will take you through applying it to a problem I use frequently in coaching and training.
-Imagine we are creating software to calculate the total cost of a bunch of items at a point of sales.
+Imagine we are creating software to calculate the total cost of purchased items at a point of sale.
 (This problem is inspired by [Dave Thomas' Supermarket Pricing Kata]().)
 Imagine you walk up to a till at a supermarket, hand the check-out person your items one-by-one, and the checkout person starts calculating the total of the items you want to purchase.
-Note that the total is updated each time the checkout person records an item for purchase.
+The total is updated each time the checkout person records an item for purchase.

-We would like to include a number of ways of calculating the total price, especially for promotions supermarkets may offer from time to time.
-Some of the pricing methods are:
+We would like to include a number of different ways of calculating the total price for purchased items, since the supermarket will want to run promotions from time to time.
+Some of the pricing methods we would like to include are:

 * Simple Pricing: the total cost is calculated simply by adding up the cost of each individual item recorded at the point of sale.
 * Three-for-Two Promotion: By two of any particular item, pay for only two.
 This promotion is specific to the type of item being sold.
 For example, buy three loaves of Brand-X bread,  pay for only two.